-Actions were delivered 'mostly as planned' including: Needs Mapping via an Online Survey (241 respondents; 52% response rate) to consider the development and awareness-raising needs of female pupils in relation to STEAM careers and professions, which were presented in a five-page 'review report' delivered in EN and all partner languages (EL-FR-ES-NL); Co-creation of Curriculum and Digital Learning Content, including consultation of DigComp/EntreComp frameworks and delivery of two final modules, covering 64 notional learning hours, and a Guide for Educators; User Testing & Validation involving 22 educators from the participating countries and institutions and with outreach to 320 female pupils in initial pilot activities; Translation of materials to all remaining partner languages (for ES and FR, translation was undertaken before the pilots took place).
-Satisfaction score: 10.
+Actions were delivered 'mostly as planned with minimal changes and deviations' including: Needs Mapping via an Online Survey (241 respondents; 52% response rate) to consider development and awareness-raising needs of female pupils in relation to STEAM careers and professions, presented in a five-page 'review report' delivered in EN/EL/FR/ES (not NL); Co-creation of Curriculum and Digital Learning Content, including consultation of DigComp/EntreComp frameworks and delivery of two modules, covering 64 notional learning hours, and Guide for Educators; User Testing & Validation involving 22 educators from the participating countries and institutions and with outreach to 320 female pupils in initial pilot activities; Translation of materials to 3 additional partner languages (for ES and FR, translation was prior to the pilots; no NL translation).
+Satisfaction score: 9.